Elections

 Enrolling in a Political Party

-There are three official political parties within the State of Maine - Democrat, Green-Independent, and Republican.
+There are five official political parties within the State of Maine - Democrat, Green-Independent, Libertarian, Republican, and No Labels.
 Voters have the option to enroll in one of these parties when registering to vote, but selecting a political party is not required.

 The employees in the Scarborough Town Clerk's Office cannot answer questions for citizens regarding the purposes and objectives of the various political parties in Maine; individuals with questions are encouraged to contact the parties directly.